-2020 is the 24th Annual Tumbleweed Music Festival.
+2021 is the 25th Annual Tumbleweed Music Festival.
 The Tumbleweed Music Festival is a family friendly event with something for everyone featuring a wide range of free 90 plus performances covering multiple genres.
-For the past 23 years our festival has celebrated traditional and contemporary Folk music, Bluegrass, Country, Belly and Contra dance, and more in the beautiful Howard Amon Park on the banks of the Columbia River in Richland Washington.
-Along with 4 – 6000 attendees, musicians have come from throughout the Pacific Northwest,the United States and abroad; most notably from Canada and Ireland.
-The Festival traditionally takes place outdoors in Richland’s Howard Amon Park along the banks of the Columbia River,
+For the past 24 years our festival has celebrated traditional and contemporary Folk music, Bluegrass, Country, Belly and Contra dance, and more in the beautiful Howard Amon Park on the banks of the Columbia River in Richland Washington.
+Along with 4,000 – 6,000 attendees, musicians have come from throughout the Pacific Northwest,the United States and abroad; most notably from Canada and Ireland.
+The Festival traditionally takes place outdoors in Richland’s Howard Amon Park along the banks of the Columbia River.

-8-Stages Available 24/7!
-Any time anywhere listen to folk, sea chanteys, bluegrass, blues, Celtic music, dance groups, and more.
-At each stage there is a set of 6 or more performances each lasting about 10 to 15 minutes.
-Go to our Stage Dashboard to browse and/or watch the many performances.
-You can read descriptions about the performances and then go immediately to that show.
-Each stage has its own genre.
+Nine Stages, available 24/7!
+Any time, anywhere, you can see and listen to folk, sea chanteys, bluegrass, blues, Celtic music, dance groups, and more.
+At each stage there is a set of 9 or more performances each lasting about 15 to 120 minutes.
+Go to our Main page or the “Stage” Dashboard to browse and/or watch the many performances.

 Workshops run about an hour and will be held Saturday and Sunday from 11am – 5:30 pm.
 To view a live or recorded Workshop, please select the Watch button from the Workshop Dashboard schedule.

-Shanty Sing – Live – US Pacific Time
+Shanty Sing – Live – US Pacific Daylight Time

-Shanty Sing – live is hosted by Shanghaied on the Willamette Sunday 6pm – 9pm.
-Come take part in sea shanty songs and much more via the Shanty Sing Dashboard.
-Enjoy.
+Shanty Sing – live, hosted by Jim Honeyman Sunday 6pm – 9pm.
+Come take part in sea shanty songs and much more!
+Enjoy!

 Friday New Horizon Concert: Local and Young Bands

-During the past 23 years, Tumbleweed Music Festival has gained a reputation as one of the best acoustic music festivals in the Northwest.
-It is certainly one of the friendliest and noted for the sense of community by bringing together diverse communities and folks from all walks of life, ages, all levels of musical experience.
-Come to our festival and help us carry on the tradition!
+During the past 24 years, Tumbleweed Music Festival has gained a reputation as one of the best acoustic music festivals in the Northwest (and last year’s virtual Tumbleweed was cited as one of the best online festivals going!)
+It is certainly one of the friendliest, and noted by all for its sense of community, bringing together diverse communities and folks from all walks of life, ages, all levels of musical experience.
+Watch our festival (and come to the park next year!) to help us carry on the tradition!

 Are there any costs involved with the Festival?